Savantford/foundry-weirdwizard/README.md

 A big thanks to the `Shadow of the Demon Lord`, `Shadow of the Weird Wizard` and `Foundry VTT` Discord communities!
 You guys are all amazing and I couldn't pull any of this without your help or support.

+All the system [contributors](./.github/CONTRIBUTING.md) we had so far.
+You added and fixed more than you think!

 I also wanted to personally mention these folks for their patience and effort towards helping me out to get this done.
 In alphabetical order: ChaosOS, Mana, Mezryss 💖, mxzf and Zhell.
 Thank you humbly!

 Finally, thanks to ferrer (jeferrer) and Zaxim (zaxim) from the `SotDL for Foundry VTT` server for helping me so much in the beginning.
 You guys rock!